 In the Basic General Education Courses, "Health and Sports Science: Practicum", the following considerations are given.
-On the first day of class, a course guidance is provided.
+On the first day of class, a course guidance is provided and students are divided into different sports.
 Should you have any concerns, do not hesitate to consult with the faculty member at that time.
 Students can also consult in advance at the Institute of Liberal Arts & Sciences (ILAS) Administration Office (052-789-4725).